Loco Moco

 Stirring beef gravy in a skillet with a whisk.

 1. Make the gravy.
-In the same skillet, add beef broth and soy sauce and bring to a simmer.
-Combine water and cornstarch to make a slurry.
-Add a little at a time to the broth while whisking constantly until you reach your desired gravy thickness.
-Add more broth to thin and more slurry to thicken.
-Add black pepper to taste.
-Reduce to warm and stir often until ready to serve.
+Add beef broth and soy sauce to the skillet and bring to a simmer.
+Whisk water and cornstarch into a slurry, then slowly whisk it into the broth until the gravy thickens.
+Add more broth to thin or more slurry to thicken, then season with black pepper.

 Skillet with two sunny side up eggs.

 1. Cook the eggs.
-In a separate, non-stick skillet, cook two sunny side up eggs.
-How you cook the eggs is a personal preference, but for a traditional loco moco, you want to have a runny egg yolk.
+In a separate nonstick skillet, cook two sunny-side-up eggs.
+You can cook the eggs however you like, but for a traditional Loco Moco, you want a runny yolk so it can mix into the gravy and rice.

 Loco Moco in a bowl garnished with green onion.